saverecs/SaverECS/README.md

 *Note*:
 ================
 - If the source code is modified, or a new file.cpp is added, it must also be added in the compile-cpp file before executing it.
 - The files with the extensions .l and .y are the lex and yacc files.
-They are use to parse the input plant model file having the extension .ha (The language use to model the input plant is referred as HASLAC).
+They are used to parse the input plant model file having the extension .ha (The language used to model the input plant is referred to as HASLAC).
-- If the .l and .y (present in the project src folder) files are modified, then execute the script file "build" before execute the above commands.
+- If the .l and .y (present in the project src folder) files are modified, then execute the script file "build" before executing the above commands.
 - If the llvm pass in our repository in `src/lib/` does not work/ throws an error while executing, please go to our [another repository](https://github.com/saverecs/CProgramToSMT.git), follow the instructions there and finally paste newly created llvm pass inside `src/lib/` folder.